 This mission is more than a translation project — it is the foundation for a future where the Jeeba people can grow in their faith and share the Gospel with their community.

-Don’t keep God’s Word to yourself, give for the translation of 1 verse today and your gift will be matched with another — When Heaven meets Earth this Pentecost.
+Don’t keep God’s Word to yourself, give for the translation of 1 verse today and your gift will be matched with another — when Heaven meets Earth this Pentecost.